Messi-Q/Smart-Contract-Dataset/README.md

 1) **arithmeticOperation** that checks whether there is arithmetic operation between variables.
 2) **safeLibraryInvocation** that checks whether the arithmetic operations between variables are constrained by a security library function.
 3) **conditionDeclaration** that checks whether the variable for the arithmetic operation is judged by the conditional statement.
-We label a function with integer overflow/underflow vulnerability based on: **ArithmeticOperation ∧ (SafeLibraryInvoc ∨ ConditionDeclaration)**.
+We consider a function as suspicious to have a integer overflow or underflow vulnerability if it fulfills the combined pattern: **ArithmeticOperation ∧ (SafeLibraryInvoc ∨ ConditionDeclaration)**.

 #### arithmeticOperation
-Note that we treat those functions with the arithmetic operations _(e.g., +, -, *)_ as the research targets.
-As such, we utilize the pattern **arithmeticOperation** to filter those functions without the arithmetic operations.
+Note that we treat those functions with the arithmetic operations _(e.g., +, -, *)_ as the target functions.
+As such, we first utilize the pattern **arithmeticOperation** to filter those functions without the arithmetic operations.

 #### safeLibraryInvoc

-Case 1: When there are arithmetic operations between the variables and the arithmetic operations are constrained by the security library function, we label that the corresponding function does not exist the Integer Overflow/Underflow vulnerability.
+Case 1: When there are arithmetic operations between the variables and the arithmetic operations are constrained by the security library function, we label the corresponding function to have no integer overflow/underflow vulnerability.

     ```
         1.library SafeMath {